The clock tower in St Mark's Square in Venice on the EpiphanyLocal Traditions

 If on the day of the Epiphany you are in Venice, do not miss having lunch in St Mark's Square and looking at the clock tower when it strikes.

-In fact, January 6, is the only day of the year when there is the procession of the Wise Men before the statue of the Virgin.
+In fact, January 6, you can enjoy the procession of the Wise Men before the statue of the Virgin.
 The wooden mechanical statues consist of an angel playing a trumpet and the three Wise Men which are driven by a mechanical device along the semi-circular platform above the display.
 They appear from the panel of the hours, pass in front of the Madonna and Child and then disappear into the Tower through the panel of minutes, located on the opposite side of the clock.

 The statues are not the originals from 1499, but an exact copy built in the eighteenth century.